Juliette Gordon Low Birthplace

-Visit the birthplace of the founder of Girl Scouts, Juliette Gordon Low, whose mission to train girls in skills that embrace the world around them, has spawned millions of scouts since its beginning in 1912.
+Visit the birthplace of the founder of Girl Scouts, Juliette Gordon Low (1860-1927), whose mission to train girls in skills that embrace the world around them, has spawned millions of scouts since its beginning in 1912.

 While known as a leader and champion for girls, we can see from her home that she also knew how to replenish her soul through artful expression and reading.

-Troops journey to this Savannah house year after year, thanks largely to cookie and nut sales as well as car washes and any other fundraisers they can think up.
+Girl Scout troops journey to this Savannah house year after year, thanks largely to cookie and nut sales as well as car washes and other fundraisers.

 Perhaps the most striking aspects of the opulent well-preserved home in Savannah are the works of art created by Low herself, ranging from oil paintings to sculptures to an iron garden gate.